HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Detailed Method Description

-We formulate three subtasks in order to perform a hierarchical section-wise textbook segmentation: \begin{itemize} \item \textbf{Section Title Detection: } First, section titles need to be detected within the fulltext of the PDF file.
-For this, often Table of Contents metadata is helpful, but we noticed in Section~\ref{sec:dataset} that for deeper hierarchy levels, the section titles are often omitted by the authors/editors.
-Therefore, different techniques to detect headings are applied (see Section~\ref{sec:related}). \item \textbf{Hierarchy Level Allocation: } Second, hierarchy levels are assigned for all section titles.
+We formulate three subtasks in order to perform a hierarchical section-wise book segmentation: \begin{itemize} \item \textbf{Section Title Detection: } First, text spans in the PDF corresponding to section headings are identified.
+For this, often Table of Contents metadata is helpful, but we noticed in Appendix~\ref{sec:dataset} that for deeper hierarchy levels, the section titles are often omitted by the authors/editors.
+Therefore, different techniques to detect headings are applied in this work. \item \textbf{Hierarchy Level Allocation: } Second, hierarchy levels are assigned for all section titles.
 In order to analyze how well LLMs can distinguish between different hierarchy levels among sections, we investigate whether they can reproduce the original hierarchy.
-In this sense, the level as a numeric value is not as important as the assignment of consistent values to distinguish parent and child section titles. \item \textbf{Section Boundary Assignment: } Third, the fulltext is parsed and divided into sections, based on where section titles have been detected in the previous steps.
-The resulting segmentation result is compared to gold-standard data. \end{itemize}
+In this sense, the level as a numeric value is not as important as the assignment of consistent values to distinguish parent and child section titles. \item \textbf{Section Boundary Assignment: } Third, headings are aligned to the extracted text stream, and successive headings delimit section content.
+This yields a full segmentation of the book into hierarchical sections. \end{itemize}

+We evaluate each component against the gold standard (App.~\ref{sec:dataset}).
+In practice, performance depends strongly on the availability and quality of Table of Contents (TOC) metadata.
+We therefore propose two complementary approaches: \begin{itemize} \item \textbf{TOC-Based PageParser} uses TOC metadata when it is reliable, and \item \textbf{LLM-Refined PageParser} recovers structure even when TOC metadata is incomplete or noisy. \end{itemize}